 As with the recycling bin, the brown bin is linked to a specific address and should remain for use by the next resident.

 Just put out your brown bin the week before you leave, then clean it and leave it empty until you get back (you can accumulate your material in the freezer or refrigerator between collection and the date of your departure, if necessary).
 In the summer, “unwelcome visitors” may adopt your bin if it contains food residues and is left out in the heat too long.
+Happy holidays!

 Some municipalities purchase compost from the collection of green and food waste.
-Contact your municipality to find out if compost distribution is available.

 The collected material is transported to the GSI Englobe treatment site located in Lachute, which earned the tender of the MRC Vaudreuil-Soulanges.
 The material from the brown bin is mixed with other elements such as wood chips and then piled outside, in windrows.
 These windrows are turned to speed up the decomposition process.
-The mature compost is then sieved and sold to businesses and farmers or redistributed to municipalities that take advantage of this option provided for in the contract.
+The mature compost is then sieved and sold to businesses or redistributed to municipalities that take advantage of this option provided for in the contract.

 These practices are strongly encouraged and entail many benefits: